Skip to content

 Local metrics

-If you wish to collect metrics from the Soveren Sensor locally and create your own dashboards, follow these steps:
+You can collect metrics from the Soveren Sensor locally and create your own dashboards.

 prometheusAgent: